apache/flink-web/_posts/2020-01-15-demo-fraud-detection.md

   ...
 }
 ```
- `KeysExtractor.getKey()` uses reflection to extract the required values of `groupingKeyNames` fields from events and combines them as a single concatenated String key, e.g `"{beneficiaryId=25;payeeId=12}"`.
+ `KeysExtractor.getKey()` uses reflection to extract the required values of `groupingKeyNames` fields from events and combines them as a single concatenated String key, e.g `"{payerId=25;beneficiaryId=12}"`.
 Flink will calculate the hash of this key and assign the processing of this particular combination to a specific server in the cluster.
-This will allow tracking all transactions between _beneficiary #25_ and _payee #12_ and evaluating defined rules within the desired time window.
+This will allow tracking all transactions between _payer #25_ and _beneficiary #12_ and evaluating defined rules within the desired time window.

 Notice that a wrapper class `Keyed` with the following signature was introduced as the output type of `DynamicKeyFunction`: